Eagle's Nest Art Colony photographs, [ca. 1897-1936]

 Biographical/Historical Note

 Eagle's Nest Colony was established in 1897 as a summer home by a group of Chicago artists and writers led by Lorado Taft.
 Artists Ralph Clarkson, Nellie V. Walker, Charles Francis Browne, and Oliver Dennett Grover; writers Hamlin Garland and Henry Blake Fuller; poet Harriet Monroe, and architects Allen and Irving Pond were among the residents who shared 13 acres of forest on a Rock River bluff.
 The campers staged outdoor plays, lectured, and contributed paintings to exhibitions at the local library.
-Lorenzo Taft's "Black Hawk," a reinforced concrete sculpture, was a gift to the colony.
-Taft's 1936 death ended the colony and the camp was acquired by Northern Illinois State Teachers College (now Northern Illinois University) in 1950.
+Lorado Taft's "Black Hawk," a reinforced concrete sculpture, was a gift to the colony.
+Following Taft's death in 1936, their lease continued until the death of the last original signer, which was portrait artist Ralph Clarkson in 1942.
+The camp was acquired by Northern Illinois State Teachers College (now Northern Illinois University) in 1950.

 Provenance